Former Northeastern University Employee Arrested for Staging Hoax Explosion

 The charges of intentionally conveying false and misleading information related to an explosive device and making materially false statements to a federal law enforcement agent each provide for a sentence of up to five years in prison, up to three years of supervised release and a fine of up to $250,000.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and statutes which govern the determination of a sentence in a criminal case.

-United States Attorney Rachael S. Rollins; Joseph R. Bonavolonta, Special Agent in Charge of the Federal Bureau of Investigation, Boston Division; Boston Police Commissioner Michael Cox; and Michael A. Davis, Vice President of Campus Security and Chief of Police at Northeastern University made the announcement today.
+United States Attorney Rachael S. Rollins; Joseph R. Bonavolonta, Special Agent in Charge of the Federal Bureau of Investigation, Boston Division; Boston Police Commissioner Michael Cox; Michael A. Davis, Vice President of Campus Security and Chief of Police at Northeastern University; and Matthew B. Millhollin, Special Agent in Charge for Homeland Security Investigations in New England made the announcement today.
 This investigation was conducted by the Boston Joint Terrorism Task Force (JTTF) in cooperation with the Northeastern University Police Department.
 Valuable assistance was provided by the U.S. Postal Inspection Service, Boston Field Division.
 Assistant U.S. Attorney Jason A. Casey of Rollins’ National Security Unit is prosecuting the case.

 The details contained in the charging documents are allegations.
 The defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt in a court of law.